Examine Mongolia’s search for balance between environmental conservation and natural resource development on the doorstep of China and Siberia.

 Independent Study Project

-In the final month of the program, you can choose to conduct an Independent Study Project (ISP), pursuing original research.
+In the final month of the program, you can choose to conduct an Independent Study Project (ISP), pursuing original research in Mongolia.

 Often students produce publishable papers that are frequently used for further postgraduate and/or Fulbright research.
 At least four PhD research projects by alumni were based on initial ISP projects.
 A great number of students have returned to Mongolia with a Fulbright fellowship.

 - Cashmere trade and cultural interaction with China and Siberia

 - Symbols of collectivism and pastoralism in daily life

 - Mongolians of Kazakh descent and their place in modern Islam